 Emmanuel Macron had big plans for the summit between the African Union (AU) and the European Union (EU) from 17–18 February.
-“The aim of the summit is to fundamentally reshape relations [...]” that have been “bureaucratised” and “fatigued”, said the Macron at the presentation of the French Council Presidency’s programme in December 2021.
+“The aim of the summit is to fundamentally reshape relations [...]” that have been “bureaucratised” and “fatigued”, Macron said at the presentation of the French Council Presidency’s programme in December 2021.

 The French Presidency highlighted that it wanted to work towards a common agenda between the two Unions, especially in the area of climate policy.
 The EU was to guide the African climate and energy transition, establishing new initiatives for financing green infrastructure and energy.

 The African side was cautious of the French proposals.
-Climate policy is one of the many sectors currently causing tensions between the two continents.
+Climate policy is one of the many sectors causing tensions between the two continents.

 Statements like these set the tone for the summit.
 In general, all parties agree that emissions should be reduced and the green transformation implemented.
 But some members of the AU also have a strong interest in holding on to gas and fossil fuels.